 - Programs and results- Describe what your organization does and the impact of what work.
 Indicate each of the programs your organization operates.

-The more information you include, the higher your level ranking will be.
+The more information you include, the higher you’re the Seal of Transparency you will earn.
 Below are the requirements for each level per the GuideStar site.

-When you’re done inputting your information, GuideStar will update your profile within 2 days.
+When you’re done inputting and have published your information, GuideStar will update your profile in within a day, if not much sooner.

 What Does All This Mean For Your Nonprofit?